On the development and analysis of coupled surface-subsurface models of catchments. Part 3. Analytical solutions and scaling laws: Conclusions

 The primary aim of our work has been to develop and analyse a rigorous benchmark scenario for coupled surface/subsurface flows in a typical catchment.
 We have achieved this goal by firstly characterising the typical parameter scales according to the available data on UK catchments (Part 1), formulating and computing the 3D model and its reduction (Part 2), and finally applying methods in asymptotic analysis to a reduced model valid for catchments dominated by overland dynamics (Part 3).

 In this last work, our analysis yields valuable scaling laws for the peak flows (see \cref{sec:hydrograph_features}), which precisely quantify the separation of time-scales observed in the hydrographs following an intense period of rain (see a distinct early- and late-time behaviour in \cref{fig:hydrograph_approximations}).
 In particular, we find that the early-time behaviour is governed by rainfall accumulation over a pre-existing seepage zone, followed by a slower flow rise in late-time.
 This latter stage is limited by the speed with which the rising groundwater increases the size of the seepage zone.

-All approximations are in good agreement with hydrographs produced by the more complete 1D and 2D models, and allow accurate prediction of river peak flows over a wide range of catchment parameters (as long as the underlying assumptions are satisfied).
+All approximations are in good agreement with hydrographs produced by the more complete 1D and 2D models, and allow accurate prediction of river peak flows over a wide range of catchment parameters (as long as the underlying assumptions are satisfied). \editt{However, different regimes not caputred by our model could be studied, including for example behaviour of catchments with no initial seepage ($\rho_0<1$), and late-time catchment behaviour in case of long continous rainfalls ($t=\Oh(1)$).}